siran/preferredframe/notes-an.md

 would imply change of $\Delta E=E_2-E_1=m(1.3^2-1)=1.69$.

+This seems to the "buoy analogy".

-I don't know of a material or method (hopefully, yet) that could take advantage of this change in energy.
-This seems to be "buoy analogy".
+~I don't know of a material or method (hopefully, yet) that could take advantage of this change in energy.~

 ### Introduction